QuMuLab/bauhaus/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Willingness to contribute
 The Bauhaus Community encourages new feature contributions.
-Would you or another member of your organization be willing to contribute an implementation of this feature?
+Would you be willing to contribute an implementation of this feature?

 - [ ] Yes.
 I can contribute this feature independently.
 - [ ] Yes.
 I would be willing to contribute this feature with guidance from the Bauhaus community.